Close Menu

 The Japanese government has established guidelines for radiation exposure, which are based on the International Commission on Radiological Protection (ICRP) recommendations.
 The guidelines recommend that individuals be exposed to no more than 20 millisieverts (mSv) per year, with a maximum cumulative exposure of 100 mSv over a lifetime.

 However, it’s essential to note that the health risks associated with radiation exposure are generally considered to be low, particularly for short-term exposure.
 The World Health Organization (WHO) has stated that the health risks associated with radiation exposure from nuclear power plants are “very low” for individuals who are exposed to radiation levels below 100 mSv per year.
-(See Also: Is it Safe to Visit Las Vegas Today? – Truth Revealed)
+(See Also: Is It Safe To Visit Gorillas In Uganda?
+Discover The Truth)

 Visiting Japan: What You Need to Know